apache/doris/docs/documentation/en/administrator-guide/load-data/insert-into-manual_EN.md

 **Notice**

-When using `CTE(Common Table Expressions)` as the query part of insert operation, the `WITH LABEL` part must be specified.
+When using `CTE(Common Table Expressions)` as the query part of insert operation, the `WITH LABEL` or column list part must be specified.
 For example:

 ```
 INSERT INTO tbl1 WITH LABEL label1
+WITH cte1 AS (SELECT * FROM tbl1), cte2 AS (SELECT * FROM tbl2)
+SELECT k1 FROM cte1 JOIN cte2 WHERE cte1.k1 = 1;

+INSERT INTO tbl1 (k1)
 WITH cte1 AS (SELECT * FROM tbl1), cte2 AS (SELECT * FROM tbl2)
 SELECT k1 FROM cte1 JOIN cte2 WHERE cte1.k1 = 1;
 ```